Section 377: 2009 Naz Foundation V. Govt. of NCT of Delhi

 The movement to repeal Section 377 was initiated by AIDS Bhedbhav Virodhi Andolan in 1991.
 Their historic publication Less than Gay: A Citizen's Report, spelt out the problems with 377 and asked for its repeal.
 A 1996 article in Economic and Political Weekly by Vimal Balasubrahmanyan titled 'Gay Rights In India' chronicles this early history.
 As the case prolonged over the years, it was revived in the next decade, led by the Naz Foundation (India) Trust, an activist group, which filed a public interest litigation in the Delhi High Court in 2001, seeking the legalisation of homosexual intercourse between consenting adults.
 The Naz Foundation worked with a legal team from the Lawyers Collective to engage in court.
 In 2003, the Delhi High Court refused to consider a petition regarding the legality of the law, saying that the petitioners, had no locus standi in the matter.
 Since nobody had been prosecuted in the recent past under this section it seemed unlikely that the section would be struck down as illegal by the Delhi High Court in the absence of a petitioner with standing.

 Naz Foundation appealed to the Supreme Court against the decision of the High Court to dismiss the petition on technical grounds.
 The Supreme Court decided that Naz Foundation had the standing to file a PIL in this case and sent the case back to the Delhi High Court to reconsider it on merit.
 Subsequently, there was a significant intervention in the case by a Delhi-based coalition of LGBT, women's and human rights activists called 'Voices Against 377', which supported the demand to 'read down' section 377 to exclude adult consensual sex from within its purview.

 There was support from others like Sunil Mehra, a notable journalist.
 He was in a committed relationship with Navtej Singh Johar and drew from his personal experiences while protesting.
 Ritu Dalmia also demonstrated keen activism.
 Aman Nath, a writer, historian, and hotelier, also fought for the decriminalisation of Section 377.
-He had a relationship with Francis Wacziarg for 23 years until Wacziarg passed away.
+He had a relationship with Francis Wacziarg for 23 years until Wacziarg died.
 Ayesha Kapur became successful within a decade of working in a nascent e-commerce sector.
 However, she left her job because she was afraid of people finding out about her sexuality.
-Over time, she gained the coulegalizingme out and challenge Section 377.
+Over time, she gained the courage to come out and challenge Section 377.